singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 author: Jimmi Lee
 image: null
 short_title: Nanoc on netlify
-description: A short tutorial on the static site generator Nanoc and how to host it on Netlify (+continuous deployment).
+description: A short tutorial on the static site generator Nanoc and how to host it on netlify (+continuous deployment).
 thumbnail: /uploads/nanoc_logo.png
 cmsUserSlug: ""
 date: 2016-01-05T00:00:00.000Z